Software Design - An Example

 I add a static class "Messages", with a const "HelloWorld", which contains the message I want to show.
 This is obviousluy a very bare-bones way of treating domain-level code, but it suffices as an example..

-public const string HelloWorld = "Hello, World!";
+namespace Greeting { public static class Messages { public const string HelloWorld = "Hello, World!"; } }

 In the Orchestration project, I add a reference to the "Greeting" project.
 The code of the Application class can then be updated to: